just-boris/react-app-styleguidist/README.md

 Then run `npm run styleguide` and you will see styleguide with your `App` component.
 If you have different components structure, you should update this section according to your preferences, for example `./src/components/*.js`.
 It will build styleguide for all files that you have in your `components` folder.

+Also, there is an [`example`](example) folder, that contains sample project with all necessary setup.

 ## Customize styleguide

 See [react-styleguidist] main documentation for more details.